shakajones/batchstrip/README.md

 1. `bash  curl -fsSL https://get.docker.com -o get-docker.sh`

-2. `git clone git@github.com:shakajones/groupstrip.git`
+2. `git clone git@github.com:shakajones/batchstrip.git`

 3. `docker compose build`

 4. `docker compose up`

     - `-d` flag runs in detatched mode
     - instead of 3 & 4, when you're comfortable feel free to run `docker compose up --build` after stopping it if you need to mess with the image or if you're having dependency management issues.

 5. See all running containers with `docker ps` and see all recent images with `docker imasges`

 6. To use an interactive development console: Is the container currently running?

-    - if yes, then find the container name (default: groupstrip) and perform `docker exec -it { container_name } iex -S mix phx.server`

-    - if no, then find the image name (default: emmajhyde/groupstrip:latest) you just built and perform `docker run -it --rm { image_name} iex -S mix phx.server`

-    - use these same strategies for accessing the container filesystem/shell: `docker exec -it groupstrip /bin/bash` will take you to the shell.

 7. Mounts your app directory into the filesystem, so changes are propagated on the other side when made & the application will live reload.
 You can try this out: visit `localhost:4000` & mess around with the copy in `lib/groupstrip_web/templates/page/index.html.eex`, and refresh.
+You should see the application log its recompilation and the request logging, as well as seeing the frontend app!
+  a. if yes, then find the container name (default: batchstrip) and perform `docker exec -it { container_name } iex -S mix phx.server`
+  b. if no, then find the image name (default: emmajhyde/batchstrip:latest) you just built and perform `docker run -it --rm { image_name} iex -S mix phx.server`
+  c. use these same strategies for accessing the container filesystem/shell: `docker exec -it batchstrip /bin/bash` will take you to the shell.
+7. Mounts your app directory into the filesystem, so changes are propagated on the other side when made & the application will live reload.
+You can try this out: visit `localhost:4000` & mess around with the copy in `lib/batchstrip_web/templates/page/index.html.eex`, and refresh.
 You should see the application log its recompilation and the request logging, as well as seeing the frontend app!

 **Further explanation of steps and hints:**